KQM-git/TCL/docs/characters/cryo/chongyun.md

 * The **Spirit Blade** is considered Elemental Skill damage.
 * The **Spirit Blade** snapshots any buffs received upon **Chonghua’s Layered Frost** use.
 * No ICD on Elemental application
+* The Cryo RES shred persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>
 </Tabs>